vtsykun/packeton/README.md

 - Generic Packeton [webhooks](docs/webhook.md)
 - Allow to freeze updates for the new releases after expire a customers license.
 - Mirroring for packages zip files and downloads it's from your host.
-- Credentials and Authentication for privately hosted packages by oauth/http-basic config or ssh keys.
+- Credentials and Authentication http-basic config or ssh keys.
+- Support monolithic repositories, like `symfony/symfony`

 What was changed in this fork?
 -----------------------------